 Familial hemiplegic migraine, a rare subtype of migraine, is associated with genetic defects on chromosomes 1, 2, and 19.
 The role of genes in the more common forms of migraine is under study.
 In some families, the migraine phenotype varies considerably, causing primarily headache in some family members, vertigo in others, and hemiplegia or an aura in others.
 This finding suggests that migraine may actually be a more generalized disorder and not just a headache disorder.

 An aura precedes attacks in about 25% of patients.
 Auras are temporary neurologic disturbances that can affect sensation, balance, muscle coordination, speech, or vision; they last minutes to an hour.
 The aura may persist after headache onset.
 Most commonly, auras involve visual symptoms (fortification spectra—eg, binocular flashes, arcs of scintillating lights, bright zigzags, scotomata).
 Paresthesias and numbness (typically starting in one hand and marching to the ipsilateral arm and face), speech disturbances, and transient brain stem dysfunction (causing, for example, ataxia, confusion, or even obtundation) are less common than visual auras.
 Some patients have an aura with little or no headache.

-Headache varies from moderate to severe, and attacks last from 4 h to several days, typically resolving with sleep.
+Headache varies from moderate to severe, and attacks last from 4 hours to several days, typically resolving with sleep.
 The pain is often unilateral but may be bilateral, most often in a frontotemporal distribution, and is typically described as pulsating or throbbing.